 III- General knowledge:

-“The search for the general leads most often too hastily generalities misplaced without link with essential mathematical functions of the phenomenon.”
+“Seeking for the general leads most of of the time to misplaced generalities without links regarding essential mathematical functions of the phenomenon.”
 (Bachelard, 1989, p.56)

-The general’s doctrine is that which reigned from Aristotle to Bacon.
+The general’s doctrine was very important from Aristotle to Bacon.
 It is based on a collection of facts and inductive reasoning.
 This doctrine aims for the universal.
 For Bachelard, if general laws have been active, they generally block thought.
 They respond without questioning.
 General knowledge sooner or later hinds research.

-Many authors of the 18th century were seeking the universal.
+Many authors of the 18th century were seeking the “universal”.
 The academy analyzed the most different phenomena from the point of view of coagulation.
-M de Clos created a whole cosmogony (describing or explaining the world’s formation), achieving an extension of general knowledge.
-For others, it is the fermentation.
-The earl of Tressan explains electricity by fermentation.
+M. de Clos created a whole cosmogony (describing or explaining the world’s formation), achieving an extension of general knowledge.
+For others, it is the fermentation : Tressan explains electricity by fermentation.

 To encompass new experimental proofs, it will then be necessary to deform the primitive concepts to study the conditions of application of these concepts.
 Modern thought is, therefore, a rectified generality, a *discursive union of experience and reason*.
 The scientific mind is ultimately concerned with the singular and the universal, incorporating the conditions of experience into the theory.
 Bachelard is against totalizing theories.
 The modern scientist specifies limits.
 He does not seek universalism.
 It will be universal only if it is possible.

 “For the pre-scientific mind, unity is the ever-desired principle realized on one walk.
 You only need a capital letter “(Gaston Bachelard, 1989, p.86)”